jianxiongcai/universal-triggers/milestone-2/sentiment-analysis/README.md

 Change `dataset_label_filter` to the source label in nearest_neigbor_attack_sst.py and run the the file.

 ## Hardcoded Baseline
+Run score.py in the source directory following the run instructions in score.md

 ## Top Frequent Word Baseline
 ### Count Top Frequent Word and Visualize with wordcloud.